mottati/Docker-compose-Nginx-Reverse-Proxy/README.md

 [Docker compose : Nginx reverse proxy with multiple containers](http://www.bogotobogo.com/DevOps/Docker/Docker-Compose-Nginx-Reverse-Proxy-Multiple-Containers.php)

-This example is based upon the github repo referneced in that article: https://github.com/Einsteinish/Docker-compose-Nginx-Reverse-Proxy
+This example is based upon the github repo referenced in that article: https://github.com/Einsteinish/Docker-compose-Nginx-Reverse-Proxy

 Purpose
 -------

 The purpose of this project is to have an example of something we would like to map into an openshift template.
-This example is greatly simplified from what we would like to acheive.
-The communication pattern exemplifies what we would like to acheive in our openshift deployment.
+This example is greatly simplified from what we would like to achieve.
+The communication pattern exemplifies what we would like to achieve in our openshift deployment.

 In this example, there are three containers:
 - **reverseproxy**